50hectorgameros/wizard/README.md

 The overall style of the application was provided with Material-UI version 4.4.3 using different components like AppBar or TextField, and different hooks like makeStyles.
 No Redux was implemented and all application uses component states with useState hook.
-Different tests were provided along with the source file being testes, for instance, if a test for "Counter" component is created, it will sit on the same folder of the component with the .test.js suffix: component.test.js.
+Different tests were provided along with the source file being tested, for instance, if a test for "Counter" component is created, it will sit on the same folder of the component with the .test.js suffix: counter.test.js.

 ## Available Scripts